-For Sites 2-2 and 2-3, haul routes for riprap, bedding, gravel, and IWM would travel to the sites from either Interstate 80 (I-80) to the north or from U.S. Highway 50 (U.S. 50) to the south.
-As discussed in Section 3.8, Transportation and Circulation, in this Supplemental EIS/EIR, haul trucks would travel to the staging areas using different haul routes for either Site 2-2 or 2-3 (including the Campus Commons Golf Course).
-Haul trucks may travel along a portion of the top levee road between Sites 2-2 and 2-3 at ingress and egress locations.
-Internal transfer dump trucks would utilize the levee toe road to move material from the staging areas where needed within Sites 2-2 or 2-3.
-In addition, soil removed during the cut bank excavation and grading at Site 2-3 would be hauled off site to the Arden Pond Mitigation Site (see description in Chapter 2, Alternatives) and other soil stockpile locations used by the local maintaining agency (LMA) for such purpose within a 10-mile distance of Site 2-3.
-See Figure 2-21 in Chapter 2, Alternatives, for haul routes to transport soil from Site 2-3 to the Arden Pond Mitigation Site and to major routes to Interstate 80 (I-80) and U.S. 50.
-Haul routes for the reconstruction of the Campus Commons Golf Course would use the same as those for Site 2-3 but would only use the entrance point to the golf course parking lot as the ingress/egress point for construction-related trips.
-The major haul route for the Rossmoor West and East Mitigation Sites would use U.S. 50 and Sunrise Boulevard.
+For Site 1-1, haul routes for riprap, bedding, gravel, and IWM would travel to the sites from either Interstate 80 (I-80) to the north or from U.S. 50 to the southeast.
+As discussed in Section 3.8, Transportation and Circulation, in this Supplemental EIR, haul trucks would travel to the staging areas using either of these haul routes shown on Figure 2-12 in Chapter 2, Alternatives.
+Haul trucks would travel along the top levee road between designated ingress and egress locations.
+In addition, soil removed during the cut bank excavation and grading at Site 1-1 would be hauled off site to either a landfill, soil stockpile locations used by the local maintaining agency (LMA) for such purposes, or both, within a 15-mile distance.

-Construction traffic associated with the Proposed Action could temporarily slow traffic flow and impair implementation of or physically interfere with an adopted emergency response plan or emergency excavation plan in or in areas near the haul routes within the Project Area during the construction period, which is expected to occur annually from May to October.
+Construction traffic associated with the Proposed Action could temporarily slow traffic flow and impair implementation of or physically interfere with an adopted emergency response plan or emergency excavation plan in or near the haul routes within the Project Area during the construction period, which is expected to occur from May to October.
 Construction activities are anticipated during weekdays and Saturdays between 7:00 a.m. and 6:00 p.m.
-It is possible that during these periods, emergency response of evacuation could be briefly delayed along haul routes and within the American River Parkway maintenance roads and response times could be reduced.
+It is possible that during these periods, emergency response or evacuation could be briefly delayed along haul routes and response times could be reduced.
 Therefore, the Proposed Action effects on an emergency response plan or emergency evacuation plan would be short-term and significant until construction is completed.
-Implementation of the mitigation measures from the ARCF GRR FEIS/FEIR as clarified in Section 3.8, Transportation and Circulation, and Section 3.13, Public Utilities and Service Systems, in this Supplemental EIS/EIR would reduce potential impacts on emergency access to a less-than-significant level.
+Implementation of the mitigation measures from the ARCF GRR FEIS/FEIR as clarified in Section 3.8, Transportation and Circulation, and Section 3.13, Public Utilities and Service Systems, in this Supplemental EIR would reduce potential impacts on emergency access to a less-than-significant level.